-Vametco is an integrated mining and processing plant located 8 km northeast of Brits in the North West Province of South Africa.
-The operation owns the new order mining rights for vanadium and other associated minerals over Portion 1 of the farm Uitvalgrond 431 JQ and Portion 1 of the farm Krokodilkraal 426 JQ in Brits.
+Vametco is an integrated mining and processing plant located eight km northeast of Brits in the North West Province of South Africa.
+The operation owns the new order mining right for vanadium and other associated minerals over Portion 1 of the farm Uitvalgrond 431 JQ and Portion 1 of the farm Krokodilkraal 426 JQ in Brits.
 Vametco operates an open pit mine supplying ore to a vanadium processing plant located on the same properties.
-Vametco employs a total of 472 employees and contractors.
+It has a total of 516 employees and contractors

-Vametco’s open pit mine is approximately 3.54 km long, extending in a west-east direction.
-The ore body is well-defined, continuous and dips in a north-northeast direction at approximately 19 to 20 degrees.
-The mine is based on a JORC compliant resource of 186.7 Mt, including 48.4 Mt reserves with in-magnetite vanadium grades averaging 2.02 % V2O5.
-Bushveld Minerals is targeting to grow production to a sustainable level of more than 4,200 mtVpa.
+Vametco’s open pit mine is approximately 3.5 km long, extending in a west-east direction.
+The ore body is well-defined, continuous and dips in a north-east direction at approximately 19 to 20 degrees.
+The mine is based on a JORC-compliant resource of 185.5 Mt, including 47.4 Mt reserves, with in-magnetite vanadium grades averaging 2.0 % V2O5, with a life of mine of more than 30 years.

 Vametco’s processing plant receives ore from the co-located Vametco mine.
-Vametco employs the standard salt roast and leach process to produce a trademark VCN product called NitrovanTM.
+Vametco employs the standard salt roast and leach process to produce a steel-alloying vanadium carbon nitride product called Nitrovan.
 The process involves the following stages:

-- Step 1: crushing, milling and magnetic separation to produce a magnetite concentrate with average grades of approximately 2% V2O5 in magnetite;
+- Step 1: Crushing, milling and magnetic separation to produce a magnetite concentrate with average grades of approximately 2.0 % V2O5 in magnetite;

-- Step 2: Salt-roasting of concentrate, involving roasting of the concentrate with sodium salts in a kiln at approximately 1,150°C to form a water-soluble sodium vanadates material;
+- Step 2: Salt-roasting the concentrate, where the concentrate is roasted with sodium salts in a kiln at approximately 1,150°C to form a water-soluble sodium vanadates material;

-- Step 3: leaching and purification involving dissolution of roasted vanadium concentrate in water, purification and precipitation of vanadium through the addition of ammonium sulphate followed by drying and then processing in a reducing environment to produce an MVO product; and
+- Step 3: Leaching and purification, with dissolution of roasted vanadium concentrate in water, purification, and precipitation of vanadium through the addition of ammonium sulphate followed by drying and then processing in a reducing environment to produce a Modified Vanadium Oxide (‘MVO’) product; and